stefanogg/staph_adaptation_paper/README.md

 Note that the shell scripts should be run in one of the following conda environments:

-conda snippy (conda install snippy)
+conda snippy (conda install snippy, conda install prokka)

 conda R (conda install R)